-Figure 8: The cumulative distribution function of rule repetition, ignoring different action fields.
+Fig. 8.
+Cumulative distribution function of rule repetition, ignoring different action fields.

 We can verify this structure by clustering rules in Stanford and Internet2 that match the same header patterns.
-Figure 8 shows the distribution of rule repetition in Stanford and Internet2.
+Fig. 8 shows the distribution of rule repetition in Stanford and Internet2.
 In both networks, 60%-70% of matching patterns appear in more than one router.
 We also find that this repetition is correlated to the network topology.
-In the Stanford backbone, which has a two level hierarchy, matching patterns commonly appear in 2 (50.3%) or 4 (17.3%) routers, which represents the length of edge-to-Internet and edge-to-edge routes.
-In Internet2, 75.1% of all distinct rules are replicated 9 times, which is the number of routers in the topology.
+In the Stanford backbone, which has a two-level hierarchy, matching patterns commonly appear in two (50.3%) or four (17.3%) routers, which represents the length of edge-to-Internet and edge-to-edge routes.
+In Internet2, 75.1% of all distinct rules are replicated nine times, which is the number of routers in the topology.

-7.3 Testing in Emulated Network
+C. Testing in an Emulated Network

-To evaluate the network monitor and test agents, we replicated the Stanford backbone network in Mininet [16], a container based network emulator.
-We used Open vSwitch (OVS) [25] to emulate the routers, using the real port configuration information, and connected them according to the real topology.
-We then translated the forwarding entries in the Stanford backbone network into equivalent Open-Flow [23] rules and installed them in the OVS switches with Beacon [2].
+To evaluate the network monitor and test agents, we replicated the Stanford backbone network in Mininet [20], a container-based network emulator.
+We used Open vSwitch (OVS) [29] to emulate the routers, using the real port configuration information, and connected them according to the real topology.
+We then translated the forwarding entries in the Stanford backbone network into equivalent OpenFlow [27] rules and installed them in the OVS switches with Beacon [4].
 We used emulated hosts to send and receive test packets generated by ATPG.
-Figure 9 shows the part of network that is used for experiments in this section.
-We now present different test scenarios and the corresponding results:
+Fig. 9 shows the part of network that is used for experiments in this section.
+We now present different test scenarios and the corresponding results.